SKCharlie-17/Cortex-Gaming-Website/README.md

-# 🎮 [Project Name] - Gaming Community Website
+# 🎮 Cortex - Gaming Community Website

 This project is the front-end implementation of a Gaming Community Website.
-It was developed as a final assignment for the [Course Name, e.g., CSC 301: Advanced Front-End Development] course at [University Name].
+It was developed as a final assignment for the FRONT END DEVELOPMENT course at SHOOLINI UNIVERSITY.

 The goal was to create a responsive, engaging, and accessible user interface, demonstrating proficiency in modern HTML, CSS, and JavaScript techniques, as well as an understanding of UI/UX principles for an interactive community platform.